Anchor Cross

 (Click photo to enlarge)

-The arrangement on the right, for example, is similar to that seen on a grave headstone, showing a cross, an anchor, and a heart.
+The arrangement this photo, for example, is similar to that seen on a grave headstone, showing a cross, an anchor, and a heart.
 We know the grave is in the cemetery of a northern English town, famous for its textile industry, but we don't know anything about the deceased.

 The symbols could represent anything we might wish to imagine; the anchor could mean the deceased had had nautical associations, the slanting cross could mean masonic connections, and the heart could even mean the deceased had suffered a heart attack.
 But we sincerely doubt any of those meanings were intended.